DIY Corpsed Foam Pumpkin

 Now it’s time to cut out your jack’o’lantern.
 I used a dremel drill for this part.

 Corpsing the Pumpkin:

 To sum up the process of making a corpsed foam pumpkin, it’s basically paper mache, then a hardener is added (for sturdiness), then it’s painted, and lastly waterproofed.

-Gather all the supplies shown below:
+First, gather all the supplies shown below:

 Be sure to cover your work area with painter’s plastic for easy cleanup.
 This process is MESSY!

-First, I started with the stem as I wanted one to look gnarled, long and menacing.
+I started with the stem as I wanted one to look gnarled, long and menacing.
 To do this, I doubled up a piece of wire and pushed one end into the stem of my pumpkin (push it in enough so that it’s sturdy).
-I then shaped the wire how I pictured a long, gnarled stem would look like.
+Then, I shaped the wire how I pictured a long, gnarled stem would look like.